insper-classroom/projeto-intermediario-ornithopter/README.md

 ![Learning Curve Flappy Bird Environment](results/graphs/FlappyBird_comparison.png)

 The learning curve above demonstrates the agent's performance over time, measured in terms of average reward per episode.
 Initially, the agent struggles to achieve successful landings, often incurring penalties for crashes or excessive fuel consumption.
 Over time, as the agent learns from its experiences, we observe a positive trend in performance, with increased rewards indicating more successful and efficient landings.

+### NOVO
+The learning curves above effectively demonstrate the behavior of the algorithms.

+In the Lunar Lander environment, DQN initially achieves positive rewards sooner and at a faster rate compared to DDQN.
+However, as episodes progress, DDQN gradually catches up in rewards, resulting in both algorithms achieving similar performance by the end.
+Notably, DQN tends to converge slightly quicker.

+Conversely, in the CartPole environment, DDQN starts acquiring positive rewards earlier than DQN, which consistently lags behind.
+Although both algorithms encounter a dip in mean rewards after reaching a peak, highlighting the dangers of overconfidence in CartPole, DDQN demonstrates an ability to learn from mistakes and converge much faster than DQN.

+In the Flappy Bird environment, training proves highly unstable for both agents as they struggle to attain higher scores...

 ### Agent Demonstrations